Russell T Davies: Recognition

 Davies has received recognition for his work since his career as a children's television writer.
-Davies' first BAFTA award nominations came in 1993 when he was nominated for the "Best Children's Programme (Fiction)" Television Award for his work on Children's Ward.
-Children's Ward was nominated for the Children's Drama award in 1996 and won the same award in 1997.
+Davies's first BAFTA award nominations came in 1993 when he was nominated for the "Children's Programme (Fiction or Entertainment)" British Academy Television Award for his work on Children's Ward.
+Children's Ward was nominated for the "Drama" British Academy Children's Award in 1996 and won the same award in 1997.
 His next critically successful series was Bob & Rose; it was nominated for a Television Award for Best Drama Serial and won two British Comedy Awards for Best Comedy Drama and Writer of the Year.
 The Second Coming was nominated for the same Television Award in 2004.
-His work on The Second Coming earned him a nomination for a Royal Television Society award.
+His work on The Second Coming earned him a nomination for a Royal Television Society Programme Award.

-Most of Davies' recognition came as a result of his work on Doctor Who.
-In 2005, Doctor Who won two Television Awards—Best Drama Series and the Pioneer Audience Award—and he was awarded the honorary Dennis Potter Award for writing.
+Much of Davies's recognition came as a result of his work on Doctor Who.
+In 2006, Doctor Who won two Television Awards—Best Drama Series and the Pioneer Audience Award—and he was awarded the honorary Dennis Potter Award for writing.
 He also received that year's BAFTA Cymru Siân Phillips Award for Outstanding Contribution to Network Television.
-At the Edinburgh International Television Festival, he was awarded the accolade of "Industry Player of the Year" in 2006, and he was announced as recipient of the Outstanding Achievement Award in 2017.
-In 2007, Davies was nominated for the "Best Soap/Series" Writers' Guild of Great Britain Award—along with Chris Chibnall, Paul Cornell, Stephen Greenhorn, Steven Moffat, Helen Raynor, and Gareth Roberts—for their work on the third series of Doctor Who.
+At the Edinburgh International Television Festival, he was awarded the accolade of "Industry Player of the Year" in 2006.
+In 2007, Davies won the "Best Soap/Series" Writers' Guild of Great Britain Award—along with Chris Chibnall, Paul Cornell, Stephen Greenhorn, Steven Moffat, Helen Raynor, and Gareth Roberts—for their work on the third series of Doctor Who.
 He was again nominated for two BAFTA Awards in 2009: a Television Award for his work on Doctor Who, and the Television Craft Award for Best Writer, for the episode "Midnight".
-Davies was nominated three times for competitive BAFTA Cymru awards due to his work on Doctor Who: in 2006, he was nominated for Best Screenwriter for the whole series; in 2007, he won the same award for "Doomsday"; and in 2009, he won the award again for "Midnight".
+Davies was nominated four times for competitive BAFTA Cymru awards due to his work on Doctor Who: in 2006, he was nominated for Best Screenwriter for the whole series; in 2007, he won the same award for "Doomsday"; in 2009, he won the award again for "Midnight"; and he was nominated again for Best Writer in 2024.